-According to Razavi et.
-Al (RAZAVI et al., 2018a)(RAZAVI et al., 2018b) and Koike et.
-Al (KOIKE et al., 2017), the static strength of Ti-6Al-4V and Inconel 625 do not vary significantly between AM porous and non-porous specimens compared with wrought specimens.
+The static strength of Ti-6Al-4V and Inconel 625 do not vary significantly between AM porous and non-porous specimens compared with wrought specimens (RAZAVI et al., 2018a)(KOIKE et al., 2017).
 On the other hand, the presence of stress raisers reduce the ductility of materials significantly and for this reason, fatigue strength of porous specimens reduce significantly as the presence of stress raisers facilitates fatigue crack initiation and fatigue crack propagation along the sample (RAZAVI et al., 2018b).

 Reported strength and dependence on other factors